 - Avoid unclean swimming areas.
 Don’t swim if you have diarrhea.

 Most patients with hemolytic uremic syndrome experience almost complete recovery and nearly no risk of recurring symptoms.
-With careful and aggressive treatment, the risk of fatality due to HUS is less than four percent.
-However, up to 30 percent of children who survive hemolytic uremic syndrome will be left with permanent damage to their kidneys.
-Children who recover usually do so quickly, while afflicted adults may experience longer recovery times since kidney damage is usually more extensive in adult HUS cases.
+With careful and aggressive treatment, the risk of death from hemolytic uremic syndrome is less than 4%.
+However, up to 30% of children who survive the condition will be left with permanent damage to their kidneys.
+Children who recover usually do so quickly, while adults may experience longer recovery times since kidney damage is usually more extensive in adult cases.

-HUS is characterized by damage and destruction of the red blood cells, which leads to a lower than normal number of red blood cells (a condition called anemia), blood clots, and damage to blood vessel walls.
-Complications of HUS are severe and can include the following:
+Hemolytic uremic syndrome is characterized by damage and destruction of the red blood cells, which leads to a lower than normal number of red blood cells (anemia), blood clots, and damage to blood vessel walls.
+Complications of hemolytic uremic syndrome are severe and can include: